Removal of Restriction for the Five Tribes

 This database includes names indexed from two groups of records: general applications and orders for removal of restriction, and petitions for removal specifically to use the land as a townsite.

 Removal of Restriction Applications and Orders

-This index was created from the applications made by individuals to remove restrictions from their allotted lands found in the Indian Archives Collection.
-The collection also includes orders for restriction to be removed.
+This index was created from the applications made by individuals to remove restrictions from their allotted lands found in the American Indian Archives.
+The archives also include orders for restriction to be removed.
 The documents include first and last name, roll number (in most cases), tribal affiliation, and in a few cases blood quantum is listed.
 The index includes more than 11,000 names.
 These materials are part of the Union Agency Records and they pertain to the Five Tribes: Cherokee, Chickasaw, Choctaw (including Mississippi Choctaw), Muscogee (Creek), and Seminole.

 Most of the information contained in the document has been included in this database.
 Below are examples of the application and order documents.

 The townsite records contain petitions from individuals for the removal of restriction on land for townsite purposes.
 Included in the files are questionnaires, plat maps, and correspondence.
 Most files include legal land descriptions.
 To search these records, enter the name of an individual.
 The files are organized by town within the tribal nations.
 There are only a few files per town and not all towns are represented.
 The files date from 1903 to 1909 and can be found in the American Indian Archives, Dawes Commission Records.
 This database includes 467 names of individuals in Cherokee, Chickasaw, Choctaw, and Muscogee (Creek) Nations.